 “I was always shy to run my business because people used to laugh at me believing that I had wasted my parent’s money by going to school since I wasn’t doing what I had studied to do.”

 On January 4th 2016 Stella opened her buisness with help from her family.
 Her foster money gave her some money, her brother donated a fridge for the shop and her foster father gifted her a table.
-With this
+With this support Stella opened her buisness and is now successfully running the only confectionary shop in Kitimbwa.

 Stella the sole proprietor of confectionery.